fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/07_functions/07_returning_multiple_values.md

 **out parameters in C**

 C does not have references, it uses pointers to be able to write to the given parameters.
 If the argument is already a pointer, this causes the function to use second level pointers.
-Functions in C++ standard library which were imported from C can be easily recognized if they use out paremeters.
+Functions in C++ standard library which were imported from C can be easily recognized by second-level pointers.

 ```c++
 // C function converting "string to long"